Validate your Database Administration skills with ADAD.

 Students limited timelines:

-COMP PTS courses have specific prerequisites, and these must be completed in the correct order.
+COMP FLEX courses have specific prerequisites, and these must be completed in the correct order.

-Students who require a minimum course load to retain eligibility for financial aid or international student status have no guarantees that PTS courses will be available.
-There is also no guarantee that the minimum required course credits can be sustained from term to term in Part-time Studies.
+Students who require a minimum course load to retain eligibility for financial aid or international student status have no guarantees that Flexible Learning courses will be available in any given term.
+There is also no guarantee that the minimum required course credits can be sustained from term to term in Flexible Learning.

-Most PTS courses fill quickly so space is not guaranteed and courses may be cancelled before term start if there is insufficient interest.
-This may impact both the number of courses a student is able to take in any term, and the time it takes to complete a PTS credential.
+Most COMP and MATH courses fill quickly so space is not guaranteed and courses may be cancelled before term start if there is insufficient interest.
+This may impact both the number of courses a student is able to take in any term, and the time it takes to complete a Flexible Learning credential.

 As a result, students may not be able to obtain the minimum credits they need or want in each term to continue in the program.
-Computing Part-time Studies were not designed for those attempting to complete a certificate program in a full-time delivery model of less than 2 years.
+Computing Flexible Learning were not designed for those attempting to complete a certificate program in a full-time delivery model of less than 2 years.

 Students on limited timelines should instead apply to full-time programs at BCIT.

-Important Notice: Computing Part-time Studies is a course by course registration and was not designed for students on limited timelines.
+Important Notice: Computing Flexible Learning is a course-by-course registration and was not designed for students on limited timelines.
 International students and those on funding timelines should instead apply to Full-time programs.
 Please read the details on the program entry page.

 Please Note: Due to prerequisites and scheduling it is typically not possible to complete this program in less than 5 terms or 18 months.